-With only physical description, a tie and two parachutes, and the ransom money serial numbers as their lead; the FBI carried out one of the longest and extensive search for Dan Cooper.
+With only a physical description, a tie, two parachutes, and the ransom money serial numbers as their lead; the FBI carried out one of the longest and extensive search for the skyjacker.

 The hunt for the runaway criminal involved both air - helicopters and planes - and land - jeeps and track dogs - search.

 Did he survive the jump?
 Did he make away with the money, safely?
 The FBI thinks he couldn't have survived the jump.
 However, the investigative agency doesn't rule out the notion the skyjacker might have succeeded in his mission.
 On the agency's website, it's stated, "Perhaps Dan Cooper didn't survive his jump from the plane.
 After all, the parachute he used couldn't be steered, his clothing and footwear were unsuitable for a rough landing, and he had jumped into a wooden area at night - a dangerous proposition for a seasoned pro, which evidence suggests Cooper was not.
 This theory was given an added boost in 1980 when a young boy found a rotting package full of twenty-dollar bills($5,800 in all) that matched the ransom money serial numbers."

 The other possibility is that he may have landed in Lake Merwin.
 The lake measuring 30 miles (48km) long, a mile wide (1.6km) and too deep would have taken divers a considerable time and the possibility of not finding the body.
 It would have been an exhaustive and perhaps, an impossible task.
 In that case, could he have landed in the lake and swam safely to land, with the money on tow?
 Keep in mind that a team of treasure hunters onboard a submarine weren't successful in locating his body or the money.